altndrr/persona/README.md

 5. `src`: carries all of the source code.

 Five main modules compose the source code:
-1. `data`: has all of the methods to transform and process the data.
+1. `data`: has all the classes and the functions needed to work with data and datasets.
-2. `features`: comprehends all that is needed to manipulate the data and make them machine-consumable.
+2. `features`: comprehends the methods to transform and process the data.
 3. `models`: holds all of the code used to build and train models.
 4. `tests`: includes the tests on the source code.
 5. `visualization`: contains the methods used for image and video visualization.